Canoobi/Phasmo-Challenge-Generator/README.md

    - ```{"text": "%Insert your [$items$] task here%", "openSelectItemFrame": "false", "message": "%MANDATORY: Insert an output message here%", "reqPlayers": [%add the number of players who can receive this task (as int; comma separated)%]}``` for a task where 2 to 12 random items should be appended to the end of the task.
 Note that ```[$items$]``` must be present in the task!
    - ```{"text": "%Insert your [$numb$] task here%", "openSelectItemFrame": "false", "message": "%Optionally insert a different output message%", "reqPlayers": [%add the number of players who can receive this task (as int; comma separated)%]}``` for a task where a random number between 1 and 8 should be included.
 Note that ```[$numb$]``` must be present in the task!
 If a different output message is to be used, ```[$numb$]``` must also be included in it.
    - ```{"text": "%Insert your [$color$] task here%", "openSelectItemFrame": "false", "message": "%Optionally insert a different output message%", "reqPlayers": [%add the number of players who can receive this task (as int; comma separated)%]}``` for a task where a random player color should be included.
 Note that ```[$color$]``` must be present in the task!
 If a different output message is to be used, ```[$color$]``` must also be included in it.
+5. Add the penalties after the failure of a challenge in the file ```src\recources\penalties.json```.
-5. Create a JAR file as an artifact.
+6. Create a JAR file as an artifact.
 Note that the 'json-simple' library must be included.
-6. Install and start Launch4j.
+7. Install and start Launch4j.
 Choose an output file and the JAR file and create the EXE file.
-7. Congratulations, you have created your own version of the Phasmo Challenge Generator.
+8. Congratulations, you have created your own version of the Phasmo Challenge Generator.
 To use it, continue from point 2 under 'Usage'.

 ## Java Installation
 1. Download and install the following: